 How to Fold a Quilt for Storage

-While folding them on the straight grain for short periods of time is okay, if you fold them this way long term it can be detrimental to the life of your quilt.
+While folding the quilt on the straight grain for short periods is okay, if you fold them this way for long-term storage without regularly re-folding your quilt it can be detrimental to the lifespan of your quilt.

 Once permanent creases form, those creases will weaken the fabric and batting in your quilt and can lead to tears and holes.
 Tears will happen more quickly if there are seams where the quilt creases.

-Because bias folding reduces creases, it will in turn lengthen the life of your quilt and help your quilt keep its structural integrity.
+Because bias folding reduces creases, it can in turn lengthen the life of your quilt and help it keep its structural integrity.

-This is why folding on the bias is best for storage and trust me, folding a quilt on the bias is way easier than it sounds!
+This is why folding on the bias is a great option for storage and trust me, folding a quilt on the bias is way easier than it sounds!

 How to Fold a Quilt on the Bias

-Here’s a quick step by step tutorial to show you exactly how to fold your quilt on the bias for long term storage:
+Here’s a quick step-by-step photo tutorial to show you exactly how to fold your quilt on the bias for long-term storage:

 Step 2: Take the bottom corner of your quilt and fold it up onto your quilt.
 This will form a triangle if your quilt is square.
 If your quilt is a rectangle, it should look like the photo pictured below.

 Step 3: Take the unfolded corner of your quilt and fold it in on itself.
-If your quilt is larger, you will need to fold the quilt in on itself one more time to make it a smaller size.
+If your quilt is larger, you will need to fold it in on itself one more time to make it smaller.

 Step 4: Fold one side of the quilt into the center